 Record administrators will adhere to the RRS by reviewing their records annually to determine which records have fulfilled the retention requirements.
 Records in paper format, as well as electronic records in databases, file shares, or other electronic repositories, must be managed according to the RRS.

 Records administrators will follow the procedure for properly documenting the disposition of university records.
 This responsibility includes accurately completing the RDL, requesting approval from the records manager prior to any disposition activity, and submitting the completed form to the records manager following disposition activity.

 Records administrators who discover a record series that is not included on the RRS will contact the records manager for a consultation.
-Records that do not appear on the RRS cannot be disposed via the RDL until a new record series is certified by the State and included on our RRS.
+Records that do not appear on the RRS cannot be disposed via the RDL until a new record series is certified by the state and included on the RRS.

 REVIEWERS OF THIS UPPS

 Reviewers of this UPPS include the following: